jipolanco/Circulation.jl/README.md

 ## System requirements

-This software is known to work on Linux systems.
+This software is known to work on Linux and MacOS systems.
-In particular, it has run on Fedora 34, Ubuntu 21.04, and RHEL 8.
+In particular, it has run on Fedora 34, Ubuntu 21.04, RHEL 8, and MacOS 11.2.3.
 It will likely also work on other operating systems.

 The software requires Julia 1.6 or above.